Trans-lunar injection: History

 In 1990 Japan launched its first lunar mission, using the Hiten satellite to fly by the Moon and place the Hagoromo microsatellite in a lunar orbit.
 Following that, it explored a novel low delta-v TLI method with a 6-month transfer time (compared to 3 days for Apollo).

-The 1994 US Clementine spacecraft, designed to showcase lightweight technologies, used a 3 week long TLI with two intermediate earth flybys before entering a lunar orbit.
+The 1994 US Clementine spacecraft, designed to showcase lightweight technologies, used a 3 week long TLI with two intermediate Earth flybys before entering a lunar orbit.

 In 1997 Asiasat-3 became the first commercial satellite to reach the Moon's sphere of influence when, after a launch failure, it swung by the Moon twice as a low delta-v way to reach its desired geostationary orbit.
 It passed within 6200 km of the Moon's surface.

 The 2003 ESA SMART-1 technology demonstrator satellite became the first European satellite to orbit the Moon.
 After being launched into a geostationary transfer orbit (GTO), it used solar powered ion engines for propulsion.
 As a result of its extremely low delta-v TLI maneuver, the spacecraft took over 13 months to reach a lunar orbit and 17 months to reach its desired orbit.

 China launched its first Moon mission in 2007, placing the Chang'e 1 spacecraft in a lunar orbit.
 It used multiple burns to slowly raise its apogee to reach the vicinity of the Moon.

 India followed in 2008, launching the Chandrayaan-1 into a GTO and, like the Chinese spacecraft, increasing its apogee over a number of burns.

 The soft lander Beresheet from the Israel Aerospace Industries, used this maneuver in 2019, but crashed on the Moon.

 In 2011 the NASA GRAIL satellites used a low delta-v route to the Moon, passing by the Sun-Earth L1 point, and taking over 3 months.

-Theory

-Typical lunar transfer trajectories approximate Hohmann transfers, although low-energy transfers have also been used in some cases, as with the Hiten probe.
-For short duration missions without significant perturbations from sources outside the Earth-Moon system, a fast Hohmann transfer is typically more practical.

-A spacecraft performs TLI to begin a lunar transfer from a low circular parking orbit around Earth.
-The large TLI burn, usually performed by a chemical rocket engine, increases the spacecraft's velocity, changing its orbit from a circular low Earth orbit to a highly eccentric orbit.
-As the spacecraft begins coasting on the lunar transfer arc, its trajectory approximates an elliptical orbit about the Earth with an apogee near to the radius of the Moon's orbit.
-The TLI burn is sized and timed to precisely target the Moon as it revolves around the Earth.
-The burn is timed so that the spacecraft nears apogee as the Moon approaches.
-Finally, the spacecraft enters the Moon's sphere of influence, making a hyperbolic lunar swingby.